kwight/blockchain-developer-bootcamp-final-project/avoiding_common_attacks.md

 * SWC-131

 The above list includes SWC-101, SWC-107, SWC-113, SWC-115, which are all of the SWCs covered in the bootcamp materials.

+In fact, a MythX deep (but not quick nor standard) scan found a SWC-107 vulnerability, due to my not following the [Checks-Effects-Interactions pattern](https://docs.soliditylang.org/en/latest/security-considerations.html#use-the-checks-effects-interactions-pattern).
+This has since been fixed in [7318064](https://github.com/kwight/blockchain-developer-bootcamp-final-project/commit/731806457f57aecf9a1700ce779cfdbffda02dbd).